-The MathSys MSc year is structured to provide students with the training to tackle key challenges facing science, business and society.
+The MathSys MSc year is structured to provide students with the mathematical training necessary to tackle key challenges facing science, business, and society.

-It is dedicated to developing a broad portfolio of mathematical techniques through taught modules covering subjects such as Networks and Random Processes, Applied Dynamical Systems, Numerical Methods, Statistical Mechanics, Statistical Inference and Modern Topics in Mathematics Modelling.
-Alongside this, MSc students will also undertake projects and work on research problems that will have a strong emphasis on applied questions and practical approaches, and will be linked to real-world problems and experiences from our external collaborative partners.
+It is dedicated to developing a broad portfolio of mathematical techniques through taught modules covering subjects such as Stochastic Modelling and Random Processes, Numerical Algorithms and Optimisation, Data Analysis and Machine Learning, and Topics in Mathematics Modelling.
+Alongside this, MSc students also undertake group and individual research projects, working on research problems that have a strong emphasis on applied questions and practical approaches, and that are linked to real-world problems and experiences from the CDT's external collaborative partners.

 Term 1 taught core modules

 - MA933 Stochastic Modelling and Random Processes (15 CATS), weeks 1-10 (time spent in lectures/classes: 4 hours per week)